 - Zest of 1 lemon

-- 2 to 3 Tbsp extra virgin olive oil
+- 2 to 3 tablespoon extra virgin olive oil

 - Cook the quinoa according to package directions in salted water.
 When done spread on a sheet pan to cool.
 The quinoa must be cooled before making the salad.

-- Toss the diced cucumber, diced tomato, and sliced green onion in a medium bowl with the ½ tsp salt and set aside.
+- Toss the diced cucumber, diced tomato, and sliced green onion in a medium bowl with the ½ teaspoon salt and set aside.

-- Dry off the parsley bunches as much as possible.
+- Dry off the parsley as much as possible.
 Pick the top leaves off the parsley bunches leaving out the thick stems.
-Place the parsley leaves into the bowl of a food processor and pulse and until finely chopped.
-You will need to do this in 2 batches doing each bunch separately.
+Now, you can chop the parsley by hand with a knife or you can place the parsley leaves into the bowl of a food processor and pulse until it's finely chopped.
+If using the food processor you will need to do this in 2 batches doing each bunch separately.
 Make sure to pulse as you don’t want to puree the leaves, you just want to chop them up finely.
 Once chopped, place the parsley into a large bowl.
-You can also do this step by hand with a knife.

-- When the quinoa is cooled add it to a large bowl along with the parsley, tomato, cucumber, and green onion mixture.
+- When the quinoa is cooled add it to the large bowl with the chopped parsley along with the tomato, cucumber, and green onion mixture.

 - Add the minced garlic to the mixture.
-You can also add it by grating it into the bowl with a microplane.
+You can also add the garlic by grating it into the bowl with a microplane.